maxmurdoch/flock/src/pages/products/hobbyist.md

       title: Hyperlocal weather
   title: Know your risks before you fly.
 testimonial:
-  - author: 'David Dennison, Parrot Mambo FPV pilot'
+  - author: 'Kim '
     image: /images/uploads/testimonial/3@2x.png
     quote: >-
-      “With all the current drone laws in the UK, having Flock is an added peace of mind.
-Another bonus is that Flock will insure non professional drone pilots.
-This is a brilliant app!”
+      With all the current drone laws in the UK, having Flock is an added peace of mind.
+Providing you follow the regulations and fly safely this is a brilliant app.
-  - author: Ron Swanson
+  - author: 'Peter '
     image: /images/uploads/testimonial/4@2x.png
-    quote: >-
-      I hate drones.
-But I have one.
-And I insure my property because I'm a responsible adult.
-Flock are the best drone insurers.
-I use Flock.
+    quote: Superb in every way.
 otherProducts:
   description: We offer instant insurance tailored to your specific needs.
   products: